gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDashboardAttributeFilter } from '@gooddata/sdk-backend-spi';
 import { IDashboardAttributeFilterParent } from '@gooddata/sdk-backend-spi';
 import { IDashboardDateFilter } from '@gooddata/sdk-backend-spi';
-import { IDashboardDateFilterConfig } from '@gooddata/sdk-backend-spi';
+import { IDashboardDateFilterConfig as IDashboardDateFilterConfig_2 } from '@gooddata/sdk-backend-spi';
 import { IDashboardFilterReference } from '@gooddata/sdk-backend-spi';
 import { IDashboardLayout } from '@gooddata/sdk-backend-spi';
 import { IDashboardLayoutItem } from '@gooddata/sdk-backend-spi';